 If the person you’re visiting is not interested in a particular activity, this can be a good time to bring out those items you’ve brought along to enjoy together, or have that friend or family member who couldn’t make it call in.

 Allow for quiet time if needed.

 Quiet time during a visit can be very meaningful and a good way for everyone to feel relaxed.
-Remember, not all communication is verbal.
+Not all communication is verbal.

 Remember and laugh together.

-Recall humorous experiences you both shared, e.g., "I remember when we both..."
+Recall fun experiences you both shared, e.g., "I remember when we both..."
 Take pleasure in each moment.

 Bringing a child to visit can be fun for everyone and helps maintain important relationships.
 Use these tips to ensure they’re comfortably involved:

 - Discuss with the child what dementia is and what to expect.
 Listen to the child’s feelings and concerns.